jankolarik/Information-From-MDC-Not-Propagated-To-Logs/README.md

-# MDC-Logging-Micronaut-Bug-Reproduce
+# Information from MDC is not propagated to logs
-Repository serves as a bug reproducer to a Micronaut Bug where MDC does not log properly
+Repository serves as a bug reproducer for a Micronaut Bug where information from the Mapped Diagnostic Context (MDC) is not propagated to the logs.